YoannClaude/Sneak-n-Run/README.md

 # Sneak-n-Run
 A stealth game made with Godot Engine and Fmod Studio.

-I have provided comments for some scripts but not all of them.
+I have included comments for some scripts but not all of them.

 You can find the game release on itch.io: https://yoannclaude.itch.io/sneaknrun